HS-Diffusion: Semantic-Mixing Diffusion for Head Swapping: Conclusion

 \section{Conclusion}

-In this paper, we propose the first image-based head swapping framework which consists of a semantic-guided latent diffusion model and a semantic layout generator.
-We train our framework with the proposed head-cover augmentation in a self-supervised manner.
+In this paper, we propose a new image-based head swapping framework which is implemented by a semantic-mixing LDM and a semantic layout generator.
+We train our framework with the proposed head-cover augmentation in a self-supervised manner for semantic calibration.
 And the proposed neck alignment trick will align the source head to a position where the downstream model can produce more geometric-realistic head swapping results.
-Furthermore, we construct a new image-based head swapping benchmark and propose two tailor-designed improvements of FID (Mask-FID and Focal-FID) to further compare with baselines.
+Furthermore, we construct a new image-based head swapping benchmark and propose two improvements of FID (i.e., Mask-FID and Focal-FID) to further compare with baselines.

 \textbf{Broader Impact.} Although the face and head swapping technologies can bring great commercial value, it may be used for the unethical behaviors, such as identity forgery.
 To prevent the potential risks and promote the healthy development of AI, we will provide our head swapping results to the face/head forgery detection community.